-Constructed to meet Federal standards for curation (36 CFR 79), the Archeology and Paleontology Curation Center ("Curation Center") was the first of its kind aboard a Marine Corps installation.
-The Combat Center operates this regional curation facility exclusively for the storage of collections from the Combat Center and other Marine Corps installations in California and Arizona, including Marine Corps Air Station, Yuma; Marine Corps Mountain Warfare Training Center, Bridgeport; and Marine Corps Logistics Base, Barstow.
+79), the Archeology and Paleontology Curation Center ("Curation Center") was the first of its kind aboard a Marine Corps installation.
+The Combat Center operates this regional curation facility exclusively for the storage of collections from Marine Corps installations in California and Arizona, including MCAS Yuma, MWTC Bridgeport; and MCLB Barstow.
 The Curation Center encompasses 4,500 square feet and includes a display room open to the public, collections room, fire-proof filing cabinets and storage for incoming collections, office space, artifact analysis stations for visiting researchers, and a laboratory equipped to analyze and process archeological and paleontological materials.

-The facility currently houses more than 420.000 artifacts from the four installations, an increase of over 20,000 items in FY15 alone.
+The facility currently houses more than 430,000 artifacts from the four installations.
 Photographs, maps, reports, field notes, and digital files are all tracked in a comprehensive database that allows for quick reference.
-Archeological work has escalated due to recent land acquisition, leading to a dramatic rise in the rate of incoming artifacts.
-The Curation Center provides a cost effective alternative to increasingly expensive off-base curation, and allows the Marine

-Corps to maintain direct control of the cultural resources under its stewardship.
+The Curation Center provides a cost effective alternative to increasingly expensive off-base curation, and allows the Marine Corps to maintain direct control of the cultural resources under its stewardship.
+During FY15 and FY16, the Curation Center accepted and processed 25 Cultural Resources reports, recorded over 100 new sites, and accessioned over 30,000 artifacts.
+In accordance with the agreement with MCAS Yuma, the Curation Center accepted 8 boxes of artifacts and associated documents for curation over this period.